 The Mobility Fund program is currently established in the aggregate principal amount of \$7.5 billion outstanding at any one time.
 As of Aug.
-31, 2022, the principal amount of debt outstanding is \$6.1 billion.
+31, 2023, the principal amount of debt outstanding is \$5.9 billion.
+All Mobility Fund debt issuances must be approved by the Texas Bond Review Board prior to issuance.